cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/running_jobs.rst

-The ``srun`` command is used to queue and execute commands on the compute nodes, and for most part it should feel no different than running a command on the head node.
+The ``srun`` command is used to queue and execute commands on the compute nodes, and for most part it should feel no different than running a command without Slurm_.
 Simply prefix your command with ``srun`` and the queuing system takes care of running it on the first available compute node: